 About 1 in 3 first year college students reported having suffered from mental health disorders in the years leading up to their arrival at college, according to a 2018 study.
 When looking at mental health as a whole, 75% of lifetime cases of mental health conditions begin by age 24.

 This means that by the time most students arrive on campus, there’s a chance that they could experience their first symptoms of mental health disorders.
 This puts a lot of pressure on institutions to have the resources to equip their student body with the tools they need to manage and overcome symptoms of depression, anxiety, post-traumatic stress disorder and many other mental health issues.
+By giving students the tools to help improve their mental health, you can improve their overall campus experience.

 Counselling on Campus